-Introduced in late 2014 as an accessory to Alienware’s gaming computer lineup, the Alienware Graphics Amplifier (AGA) was one of the very first production external graphics enclosures.
+The Alienware Graphics Amplifier (AGA) was one of the very first production external graphics enclosures.
+It was introduced in late 2014 as an accessory to Alienware’s gaming computer lineup.
 Instead of the more commonly known PCIe over Thunderbolt connection, Alienware created a proprietary PCIe connection and port for its select computers to pair with this Graphics Amplifier.
 This connection runs at x4 PCIe 3.0 and is faster than Thunderbolt eGPU, or so Alienware claims.
+It’s currently selling for US$169 (Jan-2018).

 — Frank Azor (@AzorFrank) June 7, 2017